 Grafton penned the popular Kinsey Millhone detective novels.
 The series kicked off in 1982 with A is for Alibi; she planned to write her way through the entire alphabet.
 Y is for Yesterday was published in August 2017, and though Grafton was reportedly working on Z is for Zero, it likely won't be published.
 She didn't want to use ghost writers, and as her daughter Jamie wrote on Facebook, "as far as we in the family are concerned, the alphabet now ends at Y."

-#10 on The Best Mystery Authorssee more on Sue Grafton
+#16 on Authors Like James Pattersonsee more on Sue Grafton

 Actress Rose Marie died on December 28 at the age of 94.